bounce-rs/bounce/README.md

 You can then use it with the `use_atom` hook.

-When an `Atom` is first used, it will be initialised with it's `Default` value.
+When an `Atom` is first used, it will be initialised with its `Default` value.

 ```rust